Ébrié Lagoon

 The Ébrié Lagoon lies in Ivory Coast, separated for almost all of its length from the Atlantic Ocean by a narrow coastal strip.
-The 130 km long lagoon is linked to the sea by the Vridi Canal, while the Comoë River flows into it.
+The 130 km long lagoon is linked to the sea by the Vridi Canal, while the Komoé River flows into it.
 The lagoon averages 4 km (2½ mi) in width, and 5 m in depth.
 Abidjan and towns such as Grand Bassam, Bingerville, Jacqueville, Attécoubé, and Tiagba lie on the lagoon.

 Geography

 The Ébrié Lagoon is a long narrow lagoon complex located in the south of Ivory Coast.
 It lies parallel with the coast on an east/west axis and consists of several linked lagoons.
 At the eastern end it is linked by a channel to the Aghien and Potou Lagoons, into which the Mé River flows.
 The other major rivers flowing into the lagoon are the Komoé River in the east, the Agnéby River in the centre, and the Ira River in the west.
 At the western end, Ébrié is linked by the Asagni Canal to the Tagba Lagoon and the Bandama River.
 It is connected to the Gulf of Guinea by the Vridi Canal, which was opened as a navigable channel in 1950.
 The natural mouth of the complex is at Grand-Bassam, but this tends to silt up during the dry season.
 There are several large and many small islands in the lagoon.
 The cities of Abidjan, Bingerville, Jacqueville, Attécoubé, Tiagba and Dabou lie beside the lagoon and it is crossed by four bridges.